leonidas/transparency/README.md

 * Nested objects and collections - No configuration, just conventions
 * Directives - No custom DSL, just functions
 * Template caching - No manual template lookup/compilation/rendering
-* Performant - In most real-world cases, it's faster than any other template engine or hand-crafted bingings (*)
+* Fast - In most real-world cases, it's faster than other template engines or hand-crafted bindings (*)
 * Compatible - Tested on IE6+, Chrome and Firefox.

 More details about design principles, performance measurements and specific use cases is available at [FAQ](https://github.com/leonidas/transparency/blob/master/FAQ.md)

-(*) Take this with grain of salt, as "real-world performance" isn't that easy to measure and Transparency is smart enough to avoid any extra work (this actually boosts your "real world performance", a lot!).
-One easy-to-run performance test is available at [jsperf.com](http://jsperf.com/dom-vs-innerhtml-based-templating/366).
+(*) Take with a grain of salt, as "real-world performance" isn't that easy to define or measure.
+Anyway, [jsperf.com](http://jsperf.com/dom-vs-innerhtml-based-templating/366) should give you an idea.
-See others at the `browser` folder.
+If interested, see other performance tests at `browser` folder.

 ## Try it